Our Commitment to You During the COVID-19 Crisis

 1. Has Xerox Activated its BCAP?
 Yes.

-3. What steps is Xerox taking to minimise exposure to its employees?
-Xerox closely follows the guidance and advisories from governments and global public health organisations and is collaborating with other global businesses.
+3. What steps is Xerox taking to minimize exposure to its employees?
+Xerox closely follows the guidance and advisories from governments and global public health organizations and is collaborating with other global businesses.
 As of March 13, we have taken the following steps and are regularly reviewing additional actions: